-Chapter 6 - Training and career development
+Chapter 6 - Training and professional development

-Article 6.1 General provision
+Article 6.1 General

-Professional development and employability are important for the employer as well as the employee.
-The employers aim to allocate at least 1.2% of the annual wage sum to this end.
-In their Annual Social Report, the employers report on the means that have been allocated to stimulating their employees' development.
+Professional development and long-lasting employability is in the interest of both employer and employee.
+For this purpose, the employers will make 2% of the wage sum available annually.
+In their Annual Social Report, the employers report on the means that have been allocated to stimulate their employees' development during the reporting year.